-If an adolescent or an adult is persistently bothered by the abnormally large breasts, he may consider gynecomastia cosmetic surgery.
+If an adolescent or an adult is persistently bothered by abnormally large breasts, he may consider gynecomastia cosmetic surgery.
 Dr. Jabs and Dr. Richards will evaluate the patient’s general health condition, aesthetic goals, and previous history of surgeries before recommending this procedure to their patients in Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and nearby locations.

-How to make the choice of an appropriate surgeon?
+How to choose an appropriate surgeon?

 Male breast reduction is a major surgery that should ideally be performed by a plastic surgeon with sufficient experience in such procedures.
-Surgeons with adequate training and experience can perform the procedure safely, while achieving the desired goals of the patient at the same time.
+Surgeons with adequate training and experience can perform the procedure safely while achieving the desired goals of the patient at the same time.

 What about the scarring?

 An experienced plastic surgeon will be able to keep the scarring inconspicuous.
 Depending on the extent of the procedure, the length of the scar will vary.
-One inch scar in the lower part of the areola will commonly occur in most cases.
-Tiny scars in the chest or armpit may remain, if liposuction is performed.
+One-inch scar in the lower part of the areola will commonly occur in most cases.
+Tiny scars in the chest or armpit may remain if liposuction is performed.

 Does the recovery involve pain?

 Mild soreness and pain in the treated areas will occur for the first few days.
 The surgeon will most likely prescribe pain medications to keep the patient comfortable.
 Patients who follow the surgeon’s instructions carefully will achieve safer and faster healing.